fogfish/fogfish.github.io/_posts/2019-08-23-purely-functional-cloud-with-aws-cdk.md

 ## Afterwords

 The discussed notations complements AWS CDK with the *purely functional composition*.
 This style of development builds a new things from small reusable "cloud components".
-A shift from category of classes to category of pure functions simplifies the development by **scraping boilerplate**.
+A shift from category of classes to category of pure functions simplifies the development by scraping boilerplate.

 The features discussed here are implemented at [aws-cdk-pure library](https://github.com/fogfish/aws-cdk-pure).